Jerome3590/drone_simulation/README.md

 ## Contributors

-This project appears to be developed as part of healthcare innovation research, combining simulation modeling, geospatial analysis, and healthcare economics to address real-world challenges in medical service delivery.
+Side project developed to show the utility of drones for telehealth.
+Combines simulation modeling, geospatial analysis, and healthcare economics to address real-world challenges in medical service delivery.

 ## License